Skip to main content

 “How do weather and seasons affect wedding planning?”

-Weather controls island life like an temperamental deity, affecting everything from dress selection to guest survival.
-Summer (June-September) hosts 60% of weddings for obvious reasons: average temperatures reach a balmy 15°C (59°F), fog reduces to merely 30 days monthly, and ferries maintain semi-reliable schedules.
-Yet “summer” requires flexible definition-August might deliver brilliant sunshine or week-long fog banks that transform wedding photos into impressionist art.
+Weather controls island life like a temperamental deity, affecting everything from dress selection to guest survival.
+Summer (June-September) hosts most weddings for obvious reasons: average temperatures reach a balmy 15C (59F), fog is somewhat less frequent, and ferries maintain semi-reliable schedules.
+Yet “summer” requires flexible definition, August might deliver brilliant sunshine or week-long fog banks that transform wedding photos into impressionist art.

 “What role does religion play in weddings?”